Moonlight Basin: Activities and amenities

 Moonlight Basin offers golf on a Jack Nicklaus-designed private golf course known as The Reserve at Moonlight Basin, which opened in 2016.
 The par-72 layout is 7,800 yards (7,132 m) at an average elevation of 7,500 feet (2,286 m).
 A spa, fine dining, and a four hole short course have since been added.

 There are two lodges on the Moonlight Basin-side of the resort: the members-only Moonlight Lodge, and the Madison Lodge, accessible from the Madison Base Area.
 The former went private in 2017, though the Madison Lodge continues to be open to all guests.
 The Madison Base Area is home to a ski school, a restaurant, a rental shop, and a gift store.
-Another members-only lodge is currently under construction in the Ulery's Lake neighborhood, scheduled to open sometime in 2021.
+Another members-only lodge was recently completed in the Ulery's Lake neighborhood, the Lake Lodge opened in 2021.